-However, if you are not confident in your abilities, or simply don’t have the time, you can get a free estimate from licensed, screened, and top-rated plumbers in your area.
+However, if you are not confident in your abilities, or simply don’t have the time, you can get a estimate from plumbers in your area.

 In this article we’ll take a detailed look at the various causes of your leak and show you how each of them can be fixed.

 It may be a good idea at this stage to give a quick overview on the function of the T&P valve.
 This valve will allow steam and water to escape when either the temperature or the pressure inside the water heater tank gets too high.